standupman/standupman/README.md

 - `npm install`
 - `npm run dev`

+# Docs

+## OpenAPI
+To generate the api spec file run `npm run openapi` Standupman also comes with swagger interface configured which can be accessed at `/swagger` endpoint through your browser.

 # Archictecture

 To run *StandUpMan* the sysadmin must install and configure the webservice and ui.
 Linking them with their configured hostnames.